rust-lang/rfcs/text/0000-std-function-macro.md

     }
 ````

-   would result in `<SomeStruct as SomeTrait>::some_function`

  - Closures are using the name of the surrounding function, followed by `::`
+   and the string `<closure/definition_line_number>`, where `definition_line_number` is the number
-   and the string `<closure>`.
-As closures are not named, coming up with a
+   of the line where the closure is defined.
+As closures are not named, coming
-   meaningful name for them automatically is not possible.
+   up with a meaningful name for them automatically is not easily possible.

 # Drawbacks
 [drawbacks]: #drawbacks